Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the annulus

 In \cref{fig:annulus:ind} (right) we display the indicator $\overline{I}$ from \cref{eq:bifurc_indicator,eq:ind_simpl}, with a different curve for each trajectory.
 By \cref{lem:zeronorm}, only purely real trajectories yield nonzero values of $\overline{I}$.
 In agreement with \cref{lem:bifurc_ord}, large derivatives along real eigenvalue trajectories correspond to small values of $\overline{I}$.

 Furthermore, the indicators exhibit abrupt changes in behavior near ``almost-crossing'' points.
-For instance, near its local maximum, the gray line with square markers has a very large derivative for $p<p^\star$ but a much smaller one for $p>p^\star$, with $p^\star$ being the corresponding ``almost-crossing'' parameter value.
-The pink line with diamond markers has a complementary behavior.
+For instance, near its local maximum, the orange line with square markers has a very large derivative for $p<p^\star$ but a much smaller one for $p>p^\star$, with $p^\star$ being the corresponding ``almost-crossing'' parameter value.
+The light-blue line with diamond markers has a complementary behavior.
 This phenomenon may be categorized as ``mode veering'' in the terminology of \cite[Section 5.3]{Amsallem2011}: although the two trajectories do not intersect, a suitable perturbation of the problem would lead to intersecting trajectories.
-In such a ``crossing'' case, reindexing the trajectories would be necessary to preserve smoothness: one would need to ``glue together'' the pink curve for $p<p^\star$ with the gray curve for $p>p^\star$, and vice versa.